NativeScript/docs-v7/ui-views.md

 ## ActivityIndicator

-This widget is a visual spinner indicator which shows that a task is in progress.
+The [ActivityIndicator](ApiReference/ui/activity-indicator/how-to.md) widget is a visual spinner indicator which shows that a task is in progress.

 ![activity-indicator android](img/gallery/android/activityIndicatorPage.png "activity-indicator android")![activity-indicator ios](img/gallery/ios/activityIndicatorPage.png "activity-indicator ios")